 Sources and Protection

-The Tengushō's cipher is a mid-tier protection device.
-It belongs to the curriculum band where the kata is visualizable enough to need an illustration but secret enough to need lexical cover.
-Once the syllabus moves into the Ōgi proper, the protection scheme shifts from cipher to omission — names without pictures, and finally names without descriptions.
-The semantic content of the Ōgi names — muni "no-two," gokui "innermost meaning," shinmyō "divinely-mysterious," katsujin "life-giving" — is itself doctrinal-philosophical rather than technique-descriptive, so the names themselves already function as a kind of natural cipher: even told Shinmyō-ken, an outsider learns nothing about how the kata is performed.
+The semantic content of the Ōgi names — muni "no-two," gokui "innermost meaning," shinmyō "divinely-mysterious," katsujin "life-giving" — is itself doctrinal-philosophical rather than technique-descriptive or religious-descriptive (it does not use Tengu names as substitutions for kata names, and embraces Zen imagery instead), so the names themselves already function as a kind of natural obfuscation.
+Even told the word Shinmyō-ken, an outsider learns nothing about how an associated kata (if Shinmyō-ken is even a kata) is performed.
 Sekishūsai's catalog uses tengu labels precisely where the kata-names would have leaked technical content (Kasha, Tebiki, Nigusoku — fairly descriptive of what is being done), and abandons the device once the kata-names become abstract enough to be self-protecting.

 The three-generation development of the Shinkage-ryū curriculum then maps neatly: Aisu Ikōsai contributed Empi and the proto-Tengushō from the Kage-ryū founding revelation; Kamiizumi Nobutsuna formalized the curriculum with Sangaku En and Kuka and the maroboshi (転) principle as the unifying theory; Sekishūsai composed the Okugi no Tachi as Zen-philosophical crystallizations of Kamiizumi's principle during Yagyū Sekishūsai's later life.
 The Tengushō cipher labels in Sekishūsai's Emokuroku belong to this same late-period work — both the cipher and the Okugi composition are late Sekishūsai contributions, and they share the underlying intellectual concern with how a finite catalog of kata can faithfully transmit an infinite principle.
 The cipher hides specific technical content from outsiders; the Okugi names hide general technical content behind Zen-philosophical abstractions.
 Both are protection devices, but at different layers of the curriculum and with different protection mechanisms.

-The Tengushō set is a Kage-ryū inheritance, not a Yagyū innovation, and may have been the capstone of what was inherited from Kamiizumi, along with the maroboshi principle.
+The Tengushō set and the Empi set are a Kage-ryū inheritance, not a Yagyū innovation, and may have been the capstone of what was inherited from Kamiizumi, along with the maroboshi principle.

 The Shūyūkan (Kuroda-han Yagyū Shinkage-ryū) lineage records this directly: the Aisu Kage-ryū secret techniques transmitted by Yagyū Ie-nobu include the Empi of the famous Eimokuroku that Kamiizumi Nobutsuna issued to Yagyū Munetoshi in 1566 (Eiroku 9), the Empi-oku set including Shishi Funjin and Yamagasumi, and the Tengushō Tachi-kazu Kamae Hachi, which is of Kage-ryū origin (陰流由来).
 So the Tengushō name and the eight-kata structure predate Sekishūsai by a generation — he inherited the set wholesale from Kamiizumi, who inherited it from Aisu's son Koshichirō.
 What Sekishūsai contributed was the cipher labels in the Emokuroku, not the set itself — instead he developed the Okugi.